-With the amount of money flowing in and out of London every day, it's no wonder hotels in the city have upped their game in recent years to cater for the super-wealthy clientele that are invading London at an unprecedented rate.
+With the amount of money flowing in and out of London every day, it's no wonder hotels in the city have upped their game in recent years to cater for the super-wealthy clientele that is flooding London at an unprecedented rate.
 Here's five of the most opulent, ostentatious, over-the-top hotel rooms London has to offer.

 Spread over the top two floors of the stunning Wellesley Hotel, this suite houses its own humidor, is stocked with Hermes toiletries, and is booked only three times a month.
-At £11,500 (A$21,000) for every night's stay, you're fairly lucky to have a complimentary Rolls-Royce chauffeur service thrown in.
+At £11,500 (A$21,000) for every night's stay, it seems fair you have a complimentary Rolls-Royce chauffeur service thrown in.

-The only hotel room in the world with its own postcode (the hotel keeps the exact postcode under wraps), this six-bedroomed mega suite starts at £8,900 (A$16,500) a night and gets you a private entrance to the hotel with a personal concierge that 'can open any door in London'.
+The only hotel room in the world with its own postcode (the hotel keeps the exact postcode under wraps), this six-bedroom mega-suite starts at £8,900 (A$16,500) a night and gets you a private entrance to the hotel with a personal concierge that 'can open any door in London'.

 Corinthia London - Royal Penthouse Suite